ykotseruba/SMILER/examples/model_skeletons/docker/README.md

 A file that serves as the entry point for SMILER.
 It should perform model initialization, and call `smiler_tools.runner.run_model` with a single argument: a function that takes in a path to a single image (not directory), and returns a saliency map as a numpy array.
 SMILER will handle pre- and post-processing of the image.
 See examples in ```models/docker/```.

-NOTE: if your saliency model returns saliency maps normalized between 0 and 1, multiply the map by 255 since the image is converted to uint8 internally for post-processing.
+NOTE: if your saliency model returns saliency maps normalized between 0 and 1, multiply the final result by 255 since the image is converted to uint8 internally for post-processing.

 If you wish to bypass SMILER's `smiler_tools` functions, you can modify the `run_command` parameter in `smiler.json` to be something else, but this is not recommended.